How To Make Time For Weaving: Tip #1

 The Hetet whānau have a reputation for excellence in the practise and teaching of traditional Māori visual arts.

-Our mission is to help whānau Māori reclaim this mātauranga for themselves and their descendants, in a way that is easy to access and comfortable.
+Our mission is to help whānau Māori reclaim this mātauranga for themselves and their uri.

-We do this by providing an outstanding online learning experience within a supportive whānau of learners.
+We do this by providing an outstanding online learning experience within a supportive whānau of learners following a structured and proven path of learning called The Matrix® developed by Erenora Puketapu-Hetet and her daughter Veranoa.

 Get in touch